kirkhofer/data-ai/README.md

 Repo to share things I have learned over my many years of programming and data experiences

 # Captain's Log
+## 2024-08-21
+- 🆕 Notebook for [load testing](aoai/lost-test.ipynb) Azure OpenAI
+    > NOTE: You can twist this many ways as needed

 ## 2024-08-14
 - 🆕 Notebook to show [capacity](aoai/capacity.ipynb) in Azure OpenAI